Cinnamon and Kale

 Cocoa Dusted Almonds

 These little cocoa dusted almonds are a delicious treat.
-They take just minutes to make, and are a tasty but healthy chocolate-y snack.
-They also make an ideal homemade edible gift.
+They take just minutes to make and are a tasty but healthy and nutritious, nutty, chocolatey snack.
+Crunchy, roasted almonds with a cocoa coating also make an easy homemade edible gift.

 Chocolate almonds in blue bowl.